 The Johns Hopkins Fellowship in Neuroimmunology and Neurological Infectious Disease aims to develop exceptional independent investigators equipped with the knowledge to address critical questions related to the epidemiology, natural history, pathogenesis, and therapy of neuroimmunological diseases and neurological infectious diseases.
 The program offers training in a broad spectrum of neuroimmunological diseases, along with intensive hands-on research experience, close relationship with mentors, and a unique training environment.
 A more focused fellowship of neurological infections is not offered every year, so please reach out to the program coordinator prior to submitting a full fellowship application.

-On this page: Program Information | Directors | Application Process | Institutional Resources | Faculty | Current Fellows
+On this page: Program Information | Directors | Eligibility | Institutional Resources | Faculty | Current Fellows

-Fellowship at a Glance:
+Fellowship at a Glance

 - Duration: 2-3 years (we also occasionally offer one-year clinical fellowships)